pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/getting-started/index.md

 ## Setting up

-We're going to automate the use of Pulumi's CLI so we can use it in pipelines, APIs, and web interfaces.
+We're going to embed Pulumi in a Python program so we can use it in pipelines, APIs, and web interfaces.
 For the Pulumi program we're using to test our automation, we'll get to some sample code in a moment.
 If you'd like to use your own Pulumi program, however, go for it!

 Just like in all of our other pathways, we're going to create a new Pulumi project to hold our code.
 You could keep working in whatever project that you already have set up, but it will get a bit messy if you do.
 Create a new directory called `learn-auto-api`.
 We'll use this directory name in the rest of this pathway.
 If you name it something different, don't forget to change the value in the code!

-Add `api` and `infra` directories in your project, and run `pulumi new` with the `python` template in each one.
+Add `api` and `infra` directories in your project, and run `pulumi new` with the `aws-python` template in each one.
 If you need a refresher on how to do so, head to [Pulumi Fundamentals]({{< relref "/learn/pulumi-fundamentals" >}}).
 Add a directory called `time` inside your `api` directory to hold the actual application.
 Your project directory now should match this file tree:

 ```
 learn-auto-api/